RADD: Retrieval-Augmented Discrete Diffusion for Multi-Modal Knowledge Graph Completion: Introduction

 We argue that the central bottleneck in MMKGC is \emph{decision allocation}, not representation fusion.
-A single embedding scorer has to both preserve high recall over the full entity set and resolve delicate ambiguity within a small set of near-tied candidates, yet these subproblems favor different inductive biases: geometric smoothness for global search and conditional sharpness for local discrimination.
-Optimising one scorer for both therefore yields a compromise that serves neither role well. \textbf{KGE-only models} maintain strong recall but often struggle with shortlist-level disambiguation, whereas \textbf{generative-only approaches}~\cite{saxena2022seq2seqkgc,huang2025diffusioncom} model richer conditional distributions but suffer from severe vocabulary-scale sparsity without a prior retrieval stage.
-Our ablations make this trade-off explicit: on DB15K and MKG-W, retriever-only and denoiser-only variants lag behind the full model by 8--20 points.

-Figure~\ref{fig:introduction} illustrates this mismatch.
-The dominant response in prior MMKGC work has been to improve representation fusion: relation-aware combinations of structural, visual, and textual embeddings~\cite{xie2017ikrl,sergieh2018tbkgc,pezeshkpour2018emrd,wang2019transae,lu2022mmkrl,wang2021rsme,cao2022otkge,li2023imf,lee2023vista,zhang2024adamfmat,zhang2024native,zhang2025momok}, and more recently LLM-based entity representations~\cite{guo2024mkgl,guo2025kon}.
-These advances improve the input space, but still rely on a single embedding-based scorer at inference time, leaving the dual-objective coupling unresolved.
+As shown in Figure~\ref{fig:introduction}, a single scorer has to simultaneously handle exhaustive full-set recall and fine-grained shortlist disambiguation.
+These tasks demand conflicting inductive biases: geometric smoothness for global search and conditional sharpness for local discrimination. \textbf{KGE-only models}~\cite{sun2019rotate} excel at the first role but fail at the second; \textbf{generative-only approaches}~\cite{saxena2022seq2seqkgc,huang2025diffusioncom} model richer conditional distributions but face vocabulary-scale sparsity without a retrieval stage.
+The prevailing strategy has been to improve input representations via relation-aware fusion of structural, visual, and textual embeddings~\cite{lee2023vista,zhang2024native,zhang2025momok}, and more recently via LLM-based entity enrichment~\cite{guo2024mkgl,guo2025kon}; yet all retain a single scorer at inference, leaving the tension unresolved.